-Jewellery experts at UK retailer Steven Stone have revealed everything you need to know about the sparkling piece – including how much it’s worth and where we’ve seen it before…
+Jewellery experts at UK retailer Steven Stone have shared everything you need to know about the sentimental and sparkling piece – from its history to its estimated value, and where we’ve seen it worn before…

 Dating back to 1893, the brooch originally belonged to Queen Mary and is said to have been one of her wedding gifts.